 So, what does that mean for you?

 Well, with more vehicles on the road, shorter deadlines, longer work hours, and overworked drivers, that may mean more accidents involving big rigs or other commercial vehicles on the road.
 If you do get into an accident with 18-Wheeler or Commercial Vehicle, you’ll want to understand what steps to take and what laws are on your side.

 First, it’s important to know what commercial vehicles are, because establishing the type of vehicle you’ve been in an accident with will determine insurance coverage and payout.

 When an 18-wheeler is loaded to capacity, it can weigh in the tens of thousands of pounds.
 Due to size and weight alone, an accident can be catastrophic.
-It is extremely vital to pay attention to what the common causes of trucking and commercial vehicle accidents are, which include:
+It is extremely vital to pay attention to the common causes of trucking and commercial vehicle accidents, which include: